Short-Term Rehab & Weekend or 5- to 10-Day Detox

 Health insurance coverage for addiction treatment can vary depending on the individual policy, but the majority of insurers are required to provide some coverage for addiction treatment.6

-Laguna Treatment Hospital, an American Addiction Centers (AAC) rehab in southern California works with a variety of insurance providers, including:
+Laguna Treatment Center, an American Addiction Centers (AAC) rehab in southern California, works with a variety of insurance providers, including:

 Our makes it easy to discover whether your insurance plan covers treatment at Laguna.
 Simply fill in a few details on the secure, HIPAA-compliant form to receive results via email within minutes.